DayneLalmond/Lalmond_Portfolio/README.md

 ## Description

 A rough draft of my portfolio developed with the use of HTML and CSS code only.
-My experience with these programs upon this assignment allowed me aquire a better understanding of how tags associate with their element.
+My experience with these programs upon this assignment allowed me to aquire a better understanding of how tags associate with their element.
 I enjoyed experimenting with CSS properties to give this project more depth.

 ## Features